suhasmaddali/Heart-Disease-Prediction/README.md

 <img src = "https://github.com/suhasmaddali/Heart-Disease-Prediction/blob/main/images/Target%20count.png"/>

-The plot shows the prevalence of heart disease by gender.
-The data has more samples for males than females and suggests a gender difference in survival rates.
+The plot shows the **prevalence** of heart disease by **gender**.
+The data has more samples for males than females and suggests a gender difference in **survival rates**.
 The data is slightly imbalanced but not significantly.

 <img src = "https://github.com/suhasmaddali/Heart-Disease-Prediction/blob/main/images/Gender%20plot.png"/>